A5H73Y/Parkour/docs/tutorials/sign-commands.md

 ## Effect Signs

 You can apply several effects to the Player on the Course.
-These are activated by right clicking the signs whilst on a Course.
+These are activated by right-clicking the signs whilst on a Course.

 The effects are derived from PotionEffectType available from the server.